jangjake/AlcoholAffect/README.md

-# STAT 201 Project
+# STAT 201 Group Project

-Project Repository for STAT 201
+This repository was forked from a group member.
+Work was primarily conducted using Google Docs and individual Jupyter notebooks.
+One group member was responsible for uploading their copy to Git.